kalpana90/chat-demo/README.md

 - Once click on one participant, you can see your chat history with him/her.
 - And you can send messages to specific participants and will recieve messages from them.
 - Once you will get a new message a notification will appear and click on the dismiss button.
-- Do not use browser refresh button and back button :)
+- **Do not use browser refresh button and browser back button :)
 ```

 ## Authors